Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 For more info and the full lowdown on La Grave, read our Weekender story from the 2022 SNOW print annual.

-La Rosière
+La Plagne

 Les Arcs

 Les Arcs has a lot going for it.
-It's relatively high, with well-designed, snow sure slopes and a modern lifts system.
-There are all types of accommodation, from the small self-catered apartments you find in Bourg Saint Maurice (connected by a fast funicular railway) to the brand new, 20-person piste-side Chalet Arpozâ and the equally swish Chalet Arc 1838, both of which are opening for the first time in winter 2023-24.
+It's relatively high, with well-designed, snow sure slopes and a modern lift system.
+There are all types of accommodation, from the small self-catered apartments you find in Bourg Saint Maurice (connected by a fast funicular railway) to the newer ski-in, ski-out apartments you find in the purpose built Arc 1950 village

 In terms of terrain, there's something for everyone.
 Beginners can learn the ropes on the blue runs above Arc 1600, while daredevils can satisfy their need for speed on runs like the knee-burning Villaroger, which streaks down the side of the Aiguille Rouge and includes 2,000m of vertical drop over seven kilometres.
 Love a bit of off piste?
-Make a beeline for the north face of the Aiguille Rouge or cruise over to the neighbouring resort La Plagne, via the Vanoise Express cable car which is celebrating its 20th anniversary this year, and rip down the north face of the glacier du Bellecôte.
+Make a beeline for the north face of the Aiguille Rouge or cruise over to the neighbouring resort La Plagne, via the Vanoise Express cable car, which is celebrating its 20th anniversary this year, and rip down the north face of the glacier du Bellecôte.

 (Incidentally, if it's the linked area of Les Arcs that appeals to you most, check out our list of the best linked ski areas in Europe.)
 Les Arcs isn’t just known for having some of the best skiing in France, it's also famous for its lively and unpretentious après ski scene.
 The cover bands who ply their trade at the long-serving Red Hot Saloon Bar, in Arcs 1800 are always worth checking out.